Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Retirement Income Solutions Background

 Retirement Income Solutions opened in 1992 under the leadership of K. Larry Hastie and R. Griffith McDonald.
 Today, the firm is owned by a combination of four managing partners: Brock E. Hastie, H. Todd Kephart, John B. Goff and Karen A. Chapell.
-The firm employs 14 advisors in total.
-Among these individuals, there are three certified financial planners (CFPs).

 For asset management clients, the firm will typically charge a percentage of your AUM between 0.60% and 1.00%.
 Financial planning fees can come in the form of either a $300 to $1,000 fixed fee or a $50 to $150 hourly fee.